GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 We use three groups to control access to resources:

-- *Data Engineers* They handle and run the Data Hub, with read access to all resources in order to troubleshoot possible issues with pipelines.
+- *Data Engineers*.
+They handle and run the Data Hub, with read access to all resources in order to troubleshoot possible issues with pipelines.
 This team can also impersonate any service account.
 - *Data Analysts*.
 They perform analysis on datasets, with read access to the Data Warehouse Confidential project, and BigQuery READ/WRITE access to the playground project.
 - *Data Security*.
 They handle security configurations related to the Data Hub.
 This team has admin access to the common project to configure Cloud DLP templates or Data Catalog policy tags.